keygen-sh/keygen-relay/SPEC.md

 License uniqueness will be asserted by license ID.
 The ID will be obtained by decrypting the license file when adding it to the pool.
-This asserts that new licenses must be issued for additional nodes, e.g. in cases where a self-serve portal is available, a bad actor will not be able to checkout new license files for the same license and load them into Relay.
+This asserts that new licenses must be issued for additional nodes, e.g. in cases where a self-serve portal is available, a bad actor will not be able to checkout multiple license files for the same license and load them into Relay.

 There should be `licenses` and `nodes` tables.
 For claiming, I'd like to use `WHERE node_id = null FOR UPDATE SKIP LOCKED` to atomically move a license from